The Royal Ascot Festival

 Royal Ascot Festival Traditions

-The atmosphere for the five days of the festival is always pulsing with excitement and fun.
+The atmosphere for the five days of the festival is always alive with excitement and fun.
 Typical of this is the tradition of crowd singalongs at the end of the day around the bandstand.
 In this respect, the Royal Ascot Festival is as much a party as it is a sporting event.

 Racing at the Royal Ascot Festival